ANOVA

 - Conclusions from the deviation of each sample mean from the mean of means

-- Smaller the distance between sample means, the less likely population means will differ significantly
+- less likely population means will differ significantly

-- Greater the distance between sample means, the more likely population means will differ significantly
+- more likely population means will differ significantly

 Within-group Variability